MikeTheGent/Mini_Clock/README.md

  Many mods are possible to suit different hardware.

  The version I am building uses a Wemos/Lolin D1 Mini clone with an ESP8266.
+The code & configuration fit comfortably in this useful little microcontroller.

  Much more info to follow.
 Questions welcome.